mylofi/local-data-lock/BUNDLERS.md

 #### Top-level `await`

-This library's main dependency (**Webauthn-Local-Client**) uses ["top-level `await`"](https://github.com/tc39/proposal-top-level-await), a feature added to JS in ES2022.
+This library's main dependency (**WebAuthn-Local-Client**) uses ["top-level `await`"](https://github.com/tc39/proposal-top-level-await), a feature added to JS in ES2022.
 The current default target for Vite seems to be browsers older than this, so the above config explicitly sets the *targets* to `"es2022"`.

 You may experience issues where your tooling/configuration either ignores this setting, or otherwise breaks with it set.
 This may variously result in seeing an error about the top-level `await`s in this library being incompatible with the built-target, or an error about `await` needing to only be in `async function`s or the top-level of a module (which it is!).